marcusjensen15/week-5-ruby-code-review/README.md

 This application offers the user full CRUD functionality between a company's products and reviews.
 When a user removes a product, all of the reviews for that product are deleted.
 When a user is creating a product or review, they aren't allowed to leave any fields blank.
 If they try to submit a review over five, or with a content body of less than 50 or more than 250 characters, the application throws an error.
 Basic styling has been applied to the document.
 BEFORE YOU TRY TO RUN THE APP, you will need to Seed the database or else it will throw an error. run Rake db:seed in the terminal before opening.

+(UPDATE AS OF January 24, 2020 )

+User authentication now added to the application.
+People who are not users are able to only read the main page of the application displaying the full product list, highest reviewed products, and products made in America.
+Users are able to view the details of a given product, and leave a review.
+Normal users are not able to edit or delete reviews or products, nor can they create products.

+Admin users have full permission to: Create, Read, Update and Delete both products and reviews.
+Integration testing has been performed on all of these features and it is all passing.

 ## Setup/Installation Requirements